Dorćol: Transportation

 The western part of the Port of Belgrade "Dunav" also belongs to Dorćol.
 City's general urban plan (GUP) from 1972 projected the removal of the Port of Belgrade and the industrial facilities by 2021.
 The cleared area was to encompass the Danube's bank from the Dorćol to the Pančevo bridge.
 At that time, the proposed new locations included the Veliko Selo marsh or the Reva 2 section of Krnjača, across the Danube.
 When the GUP was revised in 2003, it kept the idea od relocating the port and the industry, and as the new location only Krnjača was mentioned.
 There was an idea that the already existing port of Pančevo, after certain changes, could become the new Belgrade's port, but the idea was abandoned.
-After President of the People's Republic of China Xi Jinping visited Serbia in 2016, it was announced that the large, new port of Belgrade will be built in the central part of Beljarica, a wetland upstream the Danube, known as "Belgrade's Amazonia".
+After General Secretary of the Chinese Communist Party Xi Jinping visited Serbia in 2016, it was announced that the large, new port of Belgrade will be built in the central part of Beljarica, a wetland upstream the Danube, known as "Belgrade's Amazonia".
 The proposed area of the future port is almost half of the wetland and should cover 8.72 km2 in its central part.
 As of 2020, no works began.

 In December 2021, city announced restoration of the riverine public transportation, which was discontinued decades ago.
 One of the first two proposed lines should be New Belgrade's Block 45-Sports Center Milan Gale Muškatirović, at Dorćol.
 Even the second line, planned to eventually connect Borča and Ada Huja, will in the first, testing phase connect Dorćol and Zemunski Kej.
 But the New mayor Aleksandar Šapić stated in July 2022 that the project will not be pursued further, calling it too expensive and "pointless".

 Marina Dorćol

 Land in the Marina Dorćol was among the costliest pieces of land in Belgrade when it was leased to the Israeli investor "Engel Marina Dorćol" in 2006, which hired architect Rami Wimmer for the project.
 The land covers an area of 4.5 ha and it is allowed to build a total floor area of 76,000 m2.
 As per the detailed regulatory plan from 2005, the project of the new residential and commercial complex in marina, with high-rise buildings, shops, sports fields, public promenade with avenues, etc., was loudly advertised.
 The investor was litigating with the city for years due to the numerous things, which included the fee of the lease and city taxes.
-It is not clear whether the contract was mutually terminated in 2016, or,aAs by October 2017 nothing has been done on the lot, the lease contract was annulled and city decided to sell it.
+It is not clear whether the contract was mutually terminated in 2016; by October 2017 nothing has been done on the lot, the lease contract was annulled and city decided to sell it.
 The area, with the neighboring lots, was now planned as the cultural, scientific and research complex, which would include the new building of the Nikola Tesla Museum.
 In 2017, someone illegally built an object on the lot while by April 2018 several construction barracks have been placed, too, and part of the land is turned into the illegal parking.